Waycross–Ware County Airport: World War II

-On April 1, 1943, Waycross was made a sub-base of Drew Army Airfield, Tampa, Florida.
+On April 1, 1943, Waycross was made a sub-base of Drew Field, Tampa, Florida.
 In July 1943, the 311th Bomb Group was re-designated a Fighter-Bomber Group, shipped out to Tenth Air Force in India, and eventually into combat.
-The next month, the 85th Bomb Group and its four squadrons, the 499th, 500th, 501st, and 502nd, returned to Waycross from Harding Army Airfield, Baton Rouge, Louisiana.
-The 85th had been re-designated as a Fighter-Bomber Group, was assigned the new mission of training replacement pilots.
-In September, the 499th Fighter Squadron t moved to Harris Neck Army Airfield, near the Atlantic coast.
+The next month, the 85th Fighter-Bomber Group and its four squadrons, the 499th, 500th, 501st, and 502nd, returned to Waycross from Harding Field, Baton Rouge, Louisiana.
+The 85th was assigned the new mission of training replacement pilots.
+In September, the 499th Fighter-Bomber Squadron moved temporarily to Harris Neck Army Air Field, near the Atlantic coast.
 The same month, the Army placed Waycross under the jurisdiction of Dale Mabry Field, Tallahassee, Florida.
 On September 15, 1943, the 30th Service Group arrived increasing the personnel of the field to 4,250.
-In December 1943, the 499th returned to Waycross, the 500th moved to Harris Neck, and the 502nd transferred to Punta Gorda Army Airfield, Florida.
-During this time frame, the Group's squadrons were operating the Bell P-39 Airacobra.
+In December 1943, the 499th returned to Waycross, the 500th moved to Harris Neck, and the 502nd transferred to Punta Gorda Army Air Field, Florida.
+During this time frame, the group's squadrons were operating the Bell P-39 Airacobra.
 At the end of 1943, the last of six Service Groups departed and the main activity of the base turned to the training of fighter-bomber replacement pilots by the 501st Fighter-Bomber Squadron.

 In 1944 the training of replacement fighter-bomber pilots continued.
 In April, the 841st Anti-Aircraft Artillery Battalion from Fort Stewart trained at the base.
-On May 1, 1944 the 501st was re-designated as the Waycross Replacement Training Unit (RTU).
-During the year, the P-40 Warhawk replaced the P-39 as the primary training aircraft.
+On May 1, 1944, the 85th was disbanded and replaced by the 345th AAF Base Unit, known as the Waycross Replacement Training Unit (RTU).
+During the year, the Curtiss P-40 Warhawk replaced the P-39 as the primary training aircraft.
 Aerial gunnery took place off the coast 60 miles distant.
 For air-to¬ground training, the Army established a 32,000-acre range 27 miles SSW at Homerville, Georgia that included skip-bombing, strafing, and rocket targets.
 The instructors were much more proficient than the students in aerial gunnery, obtaining an average score of 43.0 versus a 21.6 average for the students.
 It was much closer on air-to-ground with the instructors edging out the students with an average score of 31.4 to 29.89.

 Waycross had a contingent of German POWs, used predominately as mechanics.
 By the end of 1944, AAF training diminished to the point that the Army closed Harris Neck AAF, transferring its personnel and aircraft to Waycross.